kshitijsu/App_Screenshots/README.md

 # App Screenshots

-Screenshot of all the screen
+Screenshot of all screens in the Covenant app - https://github.com/covenantproject/cov-pat-mobileapp/ Website - Covn.org